ichibsah/netflix-q-status/README.md

 ![alt text](http://i.imgur.com/iQ9qwDo.png "save to queue button example")

-**Warning: This script only works for Netflix subscribers logged into their Netflix account.**
+**Warning: This script only works for Netflix DVD subscribers logged into their Netflix account.**

 ## Description
 This script will put an icon next to each movie title on many popular movie websites.
 A "Q" icon will appear if the movie is in your Netflix DVD queue.
 A "N" icon will appear if it is not.
 Clicking one these icons will popup a box showing the movies name, box cover, description, rating, and the status of the movie in your Netflix queue.